 Mention of terrain rules can be found in specific sections that interact with them, but a summary of all terrain rules can be found here.

-2.6A - TERRAIN STATES
+2.64 - TERRAIN STATES

-Some effects and objective cards may give terrain templates states such as Scanned, Primed or Demolished.
-Unless otherwise specified, these states do not change the rules of the terrain template and a single template may have multiple states at once.
+Some objectives may give terrain templates states such as Scanned, Primed or Demolished.
+These states do not change the rules of the terrain template and a single template may have multiple states at once.